berehovskyi/apex-stream/docs/Iterables/Stream.md

 ### `static concat(ILongIterable iterable1, ILongIterable iterable2)`

-Returns eagerly concatenated `LongStream` whose elements are all the elements of the first `ILongIterable` followed by all the elements of the second `ILongIterable`.
+Returns lazily concatenated `LongStream` whose elements are all the elements of the first `ILongIterable` followed by all the elements of the second `ILongIterable`.

 #### Parameters
 |Param|Description|